 These small muffin-sized Individual Butterscotch Pies are adorable and, well, absolutely heavenly.

-The crust is light and flaky (due to the addition of baking powder), the filling rich and delicious.
-Many people don’t like to make mini pies because the filling can heat up quickly and therefore easily boil over in the oven.
+I am in love with these Individual Butterscotch Pies!
+Why, you ask?
+Well, simply put – the crust is light and flaky (due to the addition of baking powder) and the filling rich and delicious.
+Many people don’t like to make mini pies because the filling can heat up quickly and boil over when baked.
 That isn’t a problem with these pies because you don’t bake the filling!
 You cook the butterscotch filling on the stovetop, cool it a bit and spoon it into baked mini pie shells.
 What could be easier?

 - 2 teaspoons baking powder